Gwynbradd/Glendrims-Guardians/NPCs/Sharn/Sharn Watch/Robert the Clerk.md

-Diligent clerk of the Daggermark garrison that is bewildered by all the strange antics the crew is getting up to.
+Diligent and seemingly endlessly annoyed clerk of the Daggermark garrison that is bewildered by all the strange antics the crew is getting up to.